jobe3774/raspend/raspend/README.md

 httpd.start()
 ```

 The other idea was it to expose different functionalities, such as switching a light bulb via GPIO, as a command you can send to your RPi via HTTP POST request.
 All you have to do is to encapsulate the functionality you want to make available to the outside world into a method of a Python class.
 Then instantiate your class and create a new **Command** object to which you pass your method.
-In another step, add this **Command** object to a so-called **CommandMap**.
+In another step, add this **Command** object to the so-called **CommandMap**.
 You then pass this **CommandMap** in the constructor to the instance of your **RaspendHTTPServerThread**.
 Now you can execute your method using a simple HTTP-POST request.

 ``` python
 from raspend.http import RaspendHTTPServerThread